Understanding Our Core: Discovering Who We Really Are

 If we compare our own combination of Traits to what other people have, we’ll be miserable.
 Profound happiness is to be found as we recognize our Traits and nourish them to grow to their full capacity.

-The Presence or Absence of Love—Love or Not (Formation of the Outer Layer)
+The Presence or Absence of Love (Formation of the Outer Layer)

 Our Innate Character Traits are then profoundly influenced by love or the absence thereof, and from that influence grows our Outer Layer, which is what we and other people tend to see.